Photos are a great way to express your femme self. Whether you take selfies or go to a studio, beautiful images can be a real confidence booster.

-Fortunately, you don’t need supermodel genes to look great in photos.
-It’s all about skill – and avoiding some common mistakes.
+The best part is, you don’t need to be a supermodel to look fabulous in photos!
+It’s all about skill – and avoiding a few common mistakes.

-Read on to learn about 5 common photo posing mistakes… and how to fix them!
+In this blog post, I’ll walk you through 5 common photo posing mistakes and how to fix them!

-If you have broad shoulders (like most crossdressers and transgender women), you should angle your shoulders away from the camera to create a slimmer look.
-This downplays their width, creating more feminine-looking body proportions.
+Simply angle your shoulders away from the camera to create a more flattering look.
+By doing so, you can minimize their width and create more feminine-looking body proportions.

 Lighting makes all the difference in the world in photos.
 The #1 rule is to avoid strong overhead or side lighting since this creates ugly shadows on the face.
 Here are some tips to keep in mind:

-- If you’re indoors, move away from overhead lights and try placing a couple lamps with soft lighting around you.
+- If you are shooting indoors and don’t have enough natural light, use a ring light or try placing a couple lamps with soft lighting around you.

 - If you’re outdoors, avoid shooting in strong midday sunlight.
 The best time of day is to shoot at dusk or dawn when the sun has a soft, diffused glow.